ildeujunior/indecision-app/README.md

-# react-apps
+# indecision-app
-Building Applications With React
+Building a Indecision Application With React